Inspect Elements on iPhone: Easy Guide

 Pro Tips for Using Inspect Element on iPhone

-Test on multiple screen sizes: An iPhone 13 may look fine, but an iPhone SE or Pro Max might break your design.
-Always check across devices.
+An iPhone 16 may look fine, but an iPhone SE or iPhone 16 Pro Max might break your design.
+Always check across device sizes — especially with Dynamic Island variants affecting layout on newer models.

-Use Responsive Design Mode on Mac Safari: Even without connecting an iPhone, Safari’s responsive design mode lets you preview sites in iPhone screen sizes.
+Even without connecting an iPhone, Safari's Responsive Design Mode (under the Develop menu) lets you preview sites in iPhone screen sizes.
 Combine this with Web Inspector for deeper debugging.

 Common Issues (And Fixes)

-iPhone not showing in Develop menu → Make sure your cable is working, your iPhone is unlocked, and you’ve enabled Web Inspector.
+→ Make sure your cable is working (or wireless debugging is enabled in Xcode), your iPhone is unlocked, and Web Inspector is toggled on.
 Restart both devices if needed.

-Can’t inspect elements directly on iPhone → Remember, iOS doesn’t allow full developer tools natively.
-You’ll need either a Mac, a third-party browser, or a testing tool.
+→ Remember, iOS doesn't allow full developer tools natively on-device.
+You'll need either a Mac with Safari Web Inspector, a third-party browser app, or a cloud testing tool.

-Changes not reflecting on iPhone → Refresh the page on your iPhone, or clear cache to load the new version.
+→ Refresh the page on your iPhone, or clear the cache to load the latest version.

 Final Thoughts